Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: Sequential Convergence of CDP-ESQM under PLK Property

 (c) $\psi' > 0$ on $(0,\eta)$, \ holds whenever $x \in\{ x \in \mathbb{R}^n \mid \|x - \bar{x}\| < \varepsilon, ~~ f(\bar{x}) < f(x) <f(\bar{x}) +\eta \}$.
 A function $f$ satisfying the PKL condition at any point in $\mathrm{dom}(f)$ is called a {\em PKL function}. \end{definition}

-To establish the global convergence of CDP-AESQM, we assume in what follows that the sequence of iterates \( \{x^k\} \) generated by CDP-AESQM is bounded.
+To establish the global sequential convergence of CDP-ESQM, we assume in what follows that the sequence of iterates \( \{x^k\} \) generated by CDP-ESQM is bounded.
 To proceed further, we construct an appropriate merit function.
 Since $ \{x^k\} $ is bounded, there exists a compact convex set $D \subset X$ such that $\{x^k\} \subset D$.
-According to our standing assumptions, $h_0$ and $ h_1 $ are locally Lipschitz continuous and prox-regular over \( X \), which implies that $h_0$ and $ h_1 $ are lower-\(\mathcal{C}^2\), i.e., they can be expressed as the difference of a convex function and a quadratic function around any point in \( X \).
-The compactness of $D$ allows us to select its finite covering and then, by using \cite[Theorem~7.46]{mordukhovich2022convex}, to find $\rho_h > 0$ such that the functions $h_i(x) + \frac{\rho_h}{2}\|x\|^2$, for $i = 0, 1$, are convex on $D$.
+According to our standing assumptions, {the functions $h_i$ ($i \in \mathcal I$)} are locally Lipschitz continuous and prox-regular over $X$, which implies that {they} are lower-$\mathcal{C}^2$, i.e., they can be expressed as the difference of a convex function and a quadratic function around any point in $X$.
+The compactness of $D$ allows us to select its finite covering and then, by using \cite[{Theorem~7.102}]{mordukhovich2022convex}, to find $\rho_h > 0$ such that the functions $h_i(x) + \frac{\rho_h}{2}\|x\|^2$, for {$i \in \mathcal I$}, are convex on $D$.
 Define the approximations

 and then construct the parametric family of {\em merit functions} by